baomidou/mybatis-plus-doc/src/content/docs/en/guides/code-generator.md

 }
 ```

-For more detailed configurations, please refer to the [Code Generator Configuration](/reference/code-generator-configuration) article.
+For more detailed configuration, please refer to the [Code Generator Configuration](/reference/code-generator-configuration) article.

 ## Usage Tutorial

 ### Adding Dependencies

-Starting from version `3.0.3`, MyBatis-Plus has removed the default dependencies for the code generator and template engine, requiring manual addition of the relevant dependencies:
+Starting from version `3.0.3`, MyBatis-Plus removed the default dependencies for the code generator and template engine.
+You need to manually add the relevant dependencies:

-- Add the **Code Generator** dependency:
+- Add the code generator dependency

   ```xml
   <dependency>